 One of our proudest achievements at The Speech Therapy Centres of Canada is the success we’ve had with individuals with communication issues developed as a result of an Acquired Brain Injury (ABI).

 Many parts of the brain are used for communication.
 Some help you understand what others are saying or writing, and others form your own thoughts into speech or other forms of communication.
-Injuring any of these parts may make communication difficult.
+Injuring any of these parts may make communication on many levels difficult.

-An Acquired Brain Injury may be the result of an accident such as a car crash, sports injury, or fall.
+Individuals with an ABI have incurred their injury due to trauma or illness, such as from a car crash, sports injury, or fall.
 Many brain injuries are also acquired as a result of a stroke, tumour, aneurism, surgery, or any other trauma to the brain.

 Read more on Acquired Brain Injury.
 Download our special report: